-Here are six tips to invite your friends to read the bible:
+Here are six tips for how to invite your friends to read the Bible:

 - Set the atmosphere.
 Choose a comfortable, normal meeting place, like a home or a coffee shop.
 If you decide to meet in a home, rotate between homes.
 Songs, prayers, and religious language are not part of this type of Bible discussion.
 Keep it simple.

 - Small is beautiful.
 Participants can number from two to 10 at the most.
 If it gets bigger than that, true discussion becomes difficult.

 - Timing.
 Don’t be late and don’t go over time.
 Stop talking before people stop listening.
 The schedule should be predictable so that people can plan accordingly.

 - Stick with the Bible even if people are unfamiliar with it.
 Explain that there are two parts: the Old Testament and the New Testament.
 Explain the numbering for chapters and verses.
 Don’t assume that people have any prior knowledge.